|

 The question is, and the Anarchists from the earliest time have

-that vital principle of Individuality which finds the greatest personal happiness
+destroy that vital principle of Individuality which finds the greatest

 A Study of Left-Wing American Individualism, 1932